renmengye/deep-dashboard/README.md

 ## Introduction

 Tired of watching un-informative commandline console?

 Tired of the line limit of ssh screen?

 Deep dashboard helps you visualize the training process better, and provides with more diagnostics.

 It currently supports displaying three types of visualizations:
-- Time series data, in CSV format.
+- Time series data, in CSV format
 - Raw plain text data
 - Image data

 ### Benefits of Deep Dashboard
 - Completely static, so it works in any server environment (no need to open a new HTTP port).
-- Autorefresh, visualize training in real-time.
+- Visualizes training process in real-time.
-- Check training process on any browser, laptop, cell phone, etc.
+- Allows you to check model training on any browser, laptop, cell phone, etc.
-- Exchange data with your program through files, so therefore support all kinds of machine learning libraries as backend.
+- Supports all machine learning libraries as backend.

 ## Installation